Medical Delta Living Lab 'Blended rehabilitation'

 Redesign for rehabilitation care

-The fact that this is proving more difficult than thought has several causes, including the complexity of rehabilitation care, the nature of the technology, the older target group, and the shift from care in a healthcare environment to care in one's own living environment.
-Still, only half of healthcare professionals have any experience with using e-health.
-The integration of e-health with rehabilitation is even less common.
-Older adults sometimes lack digital skills, and communication between patients, their loved ones, and healthcare professionals can sometimes be improved.
+The fact that this is proving more difficult than thought has several causes, including the complexity of rehabilitation care, the nature of the technology, the vulnerable target group, and the shift from care in a healthcare environment to care in one's own living environment.

 Blended rehabilitation care requires a redesign of existing care and means that (future) healthcare professionals will need to work differently, in short: innovate smarter and collaborate smarter.